Ann Pancake

 Ann Pancake is an American fiction writer and essayist.
-She has published short stories and essays describing the people and atmosphere of Appalachia, often from the first-person perspective of those living there.
+She has published a novel, short stories and essays describing the people and atmosphere of Appalachia, often from the first-person perspective of those living there.
 While fictional, her short stories contribute to an understanding of poverty in the 20th century, and well as the historical roots of American and rural poverty.
 Much of Pancake's writing also focuses on the destruction caused by natural resource extraction, particularly in Appalachia, and the lives of the people affected.

-Pancake believes that people from the Appalachian region of the United States have many qualities that the rest of Americans don't have, but should- such as the art of storytelling.
+Pancake believes that people from the Appalachian region of the United States have many qualities that the rest of Americans don't have, but should - such as the art of storytelling.